jagrvargen/holbertonschool-higher_level_programming/0x15-javascript-web_jquery/README.md

 4. 4-script.js - A script that toggles the class of the HTML tag HEADER between #FF0000 and #00FF00 when #toggle_header is clicked.

 5. 5-script.js - A script that adds an LI element to a list when the user clicks on the #add_item DIV.

+6. 6-scripts.js - A script that updates the text of the HTML tag HEADER to "New Header!!!" when the user clicks on the #update_header DIV.